0xfe/vextab/README.md

 VexTab 2.0 now supports all VexTab 1.0 features, and [includes a few new ones](http://my.vexflow.com/articles/53?source=enabled).

+## Quick Start

+If you have NodeJS and NPM installed:

+    $ npm install vextab

+VexTab can be found under `releases/vextab-min.js`.
+There are also unminified files, source maps, and a default stylesheet available there.

 ## Dependencies

 This rewrite of VexTab has three key dependencies: